Features are the name of the game for espresso machines in the under $1,000 range.

 The espresso machine received a stellar rating of 4 and a half stars out of 5 on Amazon.

 The De’Longhi is the most expensive espresso machine on this list.
-It is currently being sold through Amazon for $799.95 and it meets every expectation you could possibly have for an $800+ espresso machine.
+It meets every expectation you could possibly have for an $800+ espresso machine.

 Let’s start by assessing the De’Longhi with its weight and dimensions.
 It comes in at 28 lbs and 15” x 11” x 14” inches.
 It is also beautifully designed with a clean, modern aesthetic and quality materials, ensuring its long-term durability.